 Brow lift may be necessary in either men or women with brows that are at or below the orbital rim, contributing to “apparent” upper eyelid skin excess or hooding.
 Consultation with our plastic surgeons will allow you to find out if this is recommended for your best result.
 If upper eyelid surgery is performed instead of brow lift (when brow lift is recommended), the upper eyelids may be smoother and sculpted, but the brow position can drop even more, adding to the hooded, brooding, tired, or pensive appearance for which eyelid surgery was considered initially.

 After surgery, patients may feel tightness around their eyes.
 Lubricating ointment is used in the eyes immediately after surgery, and will be continued at night until the lids close completely as swelling diminishes.
 Ice bags to the protected skin (frozen peas over a dry cloth works well) and elevation of the head while sleeping will help keep swelling and bruising down.
 Do not use moist compresses, as the incisions absorb water and swell more.
 For the first few weeks following blepharoplasty surgery, patients may experience increased tearing, sensitivity to light, and temporary changes in vision such as blurring.
 Patients will return to Minneapolis Plastic Surgery, LTD. about one week after eyelid surgery to have upper eyelid sutures removed, and ten days or so for brow lift patients.
 Lower eyelid sutures are dissolving and do not require removal.
-If you note bleeding or vision change after eyelid surgery, contact us immediately at 763-545-0443.
+If you note bleeding or vision change after eyelid surgery, contact us immediately at 763-545-0443 or call 911.

 Most patients resume social activities about two weeks after brow lift and/or eyelid surgery, though daily activities resume within a few days after surgery.
 Strenuous activities and exercise must be avoided for two to three weeks after surgery.
 Patients in certain occupations, such as TV personality, actor, or those in close personal contact with their co-workers or clients may prefer to wait slightly longer to return to work.